CSCfi/csc-user-guide/docs/apps/julia.md

 ### Placing the Julia depot directory
-The first directory on the julia depot path controls where Julia stores installed packages, compiled files, log files, and other depots.
+The first directory on the Julia depot path controls where Julia stores installed packages, compiled files, log files, and other depots.
 It is `$HOME/.julia` by default.
-The home directory has relatively small quota on Puhti, Mahti and LUMI.
+The home directory has a relatively small quota on Puhti, Mahti, and LUMI.
 If you install large packages, we recommend placing the depot directory under Projappl to avoid running out of quota.
 We can change the depot directory by prepending a new directory to `JULIA_DEPOT_PATH` environment variable.
 For example, we can use the following by replacing the `<project>` with a CSC project.